 Q: How do I let the Volunteer Coordinator know that I did my job?

-A: This is a little different job to job, but you must either sign in at things like Concessions duty or park opening events where there are a number of volunteers and someone overseeing the volunteers.
+A: This is a little different job to job.
+You must sign in at things like Concessions duty or park opening events where there are a number of volunteers and someone overseeing the volunteers.
 If it is an independent activity like weekly garbage duty or weeding at the park, you are responsible for emailing the Volunteer Coordinator once you have completed your job, according to the instructions on the sign-up.

 Q: I have tried to sign up for an activity but they are always full by the time I get to them.
 What can I do about that?